Your safety is your responsibility

 - Prevention: wear warm and weatherproof gear.
 Eat and drink regularly during your walk/ride.

-- Watch for symptoms: people may shiver, be clumsy, confused, has slurred speech, and deny they have a problem.
+- Watch for symptoms: people may shiver, be clumsy, confused, have slurred speech, and deny they have a problem.

 - Treatment: immediately make or find shelter; get the person into dry, warm clothing, put them into a sleeping bag, give them warm, sweet drinks, monitor them and seek immediate medical help.